JourneyMakesUBG/GimkitCheat/README.md

 This should be used in conjunction with the general script.

-Automatically answers questions, sells fish without being at the sell station, and allows you to fish without being at water.
-After using a "travel to..." thing (such as the travel to purple pond boat), you will be able to permanently use it from anywhere.
+This script allows you to sell fish without being at the sell station and fish anywhere without being at water.
+Additionally, after using a "travel to..." thing (such as the travel to purple pond boat), you will be able to permanently use it from anywhere.

 ## Setting up the overrides